Cash-strapped G8 looks to private sector in hunger fight

 Global food prices soared in 2008, which led to increased hunger, malnutrition and social unrest, highlighting the years of underinvestment in agriculture in developing countries.

-Obama, who has made improving global food supplies a keystone of U.S. overseas development policy, said the new initiative would improve nutrition for 50 million vulnerable people, primarily in Africa, over the next decade.
+Obama, who has made improving global food supplies a keystone of U.S. overseas development policy, is expected to announce a new initiative to improve nutrition for 50 million vulnerable people, primarily in Africa, over the next decade.

-The initiative includes a new partnership with agribusiness giants such as DuPont, Monsanto and Cargill, along with smaller companies, including almost 20 from Africa, which will commit some $3 billion for projects to help farmers in the developing world build local markets and improve productivity.
+He will also announce a new partnership of agribusiness giants such as DuPont, Monsanto and Cargill , along with smaller companies including almost 20 from Africa, which will commit some $3 billion for projects to help farmers in the developing world build local markets and improve productivity.

-“There is no single group or simple solution that can solve the food issues facing a growing population,” said Monsanto chairman‘s, Hugh Grant, in a statement announcing a commitment to invest $50 million over the next 10 years to support African agricultural development and growth.

-Monsanto, the world’s largest seed company, said its plans include work in Tanzania on development of corn that uses water more efficiently, and support for development of a network of agro-dealers.

-In all, some 30 countries, home to about 26 percent of the 1.4 billion extreme poor, already have globally backed agricultural investment plans that need donor support.
-Among those countries are Bangladesh, Benin, Mozambique, Nepal, Nigeria, Rwanda, Sierra Leone, Zambia, Uganda, Tajikistan and Ethiopia.
+The focus will be on some 30 countries, home to about 26 percent of the 1.4 billion extreme poor, that already have globally backed agricultural investment plans that need donor support.
+Among the countries are Bangladesh, Benin, Mozambique, Nepal, Nigeria, Rwanda, Sierra Leone, Zambia, Uganda, Tajikistan and Ethiopia.

-One program already viewed as highly successful is the Global Agriculture Food Security Program, a public-private partnership that works with countries to boost agricultural productivity.
-The Obama administration would like to expand it.

-“We want the private sector to bring their savvy, their innovation and their investments.
-It is a huge emphasis,” Lael Brainard, U.S. Treasury under secretary for international affairs, said in an interview.

 With global food demand expected to grow by at least 70 percent by 2050 and with sub-Saharan Africa home to up to 60 percent of the world’s unused arable land, aid experts say African farmers - particularly women - must be the vanguard of the next agricultural revolution.